U.S. Embassy Stockholm, Sweden - STK

 If more information is needed

-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
+Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents, or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
 The letter will include instructions on how to send those documents to the Embassy.

 Administrative processing takes additional time after the interview.
-Most administrative processing is resolved within 60 days.
-However, the timing varies based on the circumstances of each case.
+The timing of the administrative processing varies based on the circumstances of each case; it can be a lengthy process.
 Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.

 What happens after visa approval

 USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a K visa.
+The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, Special Immigrant Visa applicants, and people traveling on a K visa.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of printing.
+When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of your medical exam.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Children who turn 21 years old after visa issuance must enter the United States before they turn 21 years old; otherwise they will lose their immigrant status.

 Children’s Issues – Children are required to have certain vaccinations before they can enroll in school in the United States.
 Therefore, we recommend that you bring your child’s complete vaccination records with you to the United States.
 Additionally, if your child is adopted, you have full custody as a result of a divorce, or you share custody with the child’s other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will likely need these papers (translated into English) in the United States for issues such as school enrollment, medical care, and eventual citizenship.